sagemath/trac_to_gh/Issue 298.md

 # Issue 298: autotesting of examples

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/298

 Original creator: was